 80. Kayaking - Kayak Southern California's most magnificent coastline and see Laguna Beach the way it was meant - from the Pacific.
 Explore hidden coves, rugged cliffs, reefs, beaches and playful sea lions.
 Take a guided tour or rent a kayak and paddle out yourself.

 81. Pick up a Beach Read - Check out one of Laguna's boutique bookstores housing a wide variety of everything literary!
-Barnaby Rudge Booksellers or Laguna Beach Books are happy to help you find a perfect page-turner.
+Laguna Beach Books is happy to help you find a perfect page-turner.

 82. Grazing Goats - Laguna's own four-legged firefighters feast on native plants and effectively clear firebreaks, protecting homes and businesses.
 There are currently 400 on the force!
 If you look closely at the hillsides, you may be able to spot them between March and July.

-84. Art Lovers Deal - Receive unlimited admission all summer long to all three Laguna Beach art festivals: Art-A-Fair, Festival of Arts and Sawdust Art Festival...for only $21.50.
+84. Art Lovers Deal - Purchase a Laguna Beach Passport and receive unlimited admission all summer long to all three Laguna Beach art festivals: Art-A-Fair, Festival of Arts and Sawdust Art Festival...for only $23.
 Each passport includes a one-time free parking pass at Act V parking lot (1900 Laguna Canyon Road), as well as discounts to local merchants.
-Buy your passport online at http://www.lagunabeachpassport.com/
+Buy your passport online or at any box office window.

 85. Shipwreck! - Two hundred yards offshore lies a shipwreck, the Foss 125 better known as the "Cleo Street Barge."
 This ship met its rocky resting place in 1958, and is now home to an abundance of underwater sea life.
 A perfect destination for experienced divers and snorkelers.